Amir Sends Condolences To President Of South Africa

 (MENAFN- The Peninsula) QNA

-Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al-Thani sent a cable of condolences to President of the Republic of South Africa HE Cyril Ramaphon the victims of the residential building fire in the central Johannesburg, wishing the injured a speedy recovery
+Doha: The Amir HH Sheikh Tamim bin Hamad Al-Thani sent Thursday a cable of condolences to President of the Republic of South Africa HE Cyril Ramaphon the victims of the floods that swept the province of KwaZulu-Natal, wishing the injured a speedy recovery.
+Read Also

+Discover Qatar adds Von Arrival hotel booking link again on website Temporary road closure on Umm Lekhba Interchange Qatari artists showcase their talent at Al Thumama Stadium

 Legal Disclaimer: